kubeflow/community/security/self-assessment.md

 ![ai-lifecycle](images/ai-lifecycle-kubeflow.drawio.svg)

-In the following sections actors are explained for every Kubeflow project.
+The actors for each Kubeflow project are explained in the following sections:

 ### Kubeflow Spark Operator